mahmoud/face/DESIGN.md

    user.
 Like most data objects, stateless and reusable.
 The most explicit option.

+For an example of this, look no further than the "posargs" argument to Parser/Command and the PosArgSpec configuration object that it expects or expects to be able to create.

 In my experience, the worst part about argparse and other UI libraries is constantly referencing the docs.
 When the API is too big, and there are too many methods and signatures to memorize, I find myself